CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

 The configuration in Cumulus Linux uses the outer tag for the customer and the inner tag for the service.

 {{%notice note%}}
-Double tag translation:
+You can use double tag translation:
-- Is supported on Spectrum-2 and Spectrum-3 switches in a VXLAN configuration on native interfaces only (bonds are not supported).
+- On Spectrum-2 and Spectrum-3 switches in a VXLAN configuration on native interfaces only.
+You cannot configure double tag translation on bonds.
-- Is supported with bridges in {{<link url="Traditional-Bridge-Mode" text="traditional mode">}} only.
+- With bridges in {{<link url="Traditional-Bridge-Mode" text="traditional mode">}} only.
-- Is supported with 802.1Q bridge mode only.
+- With 802.1Q bridge mode.
-- Is *not* supported with MLAG.
+- *Without* MLAG.

+Double tag translation uses:
-- Uses ACL resources internally, which can increase ACL resource utilization.
+- ACL resources internally, which can increase ACL resource utilization.
 To see the number of ACL entries used, run the `sudo cat /cumulus/switchd/run/acl_info/iacl_resource` command.
-- Uses internal VLANs for each traditional-mode bridge, which has a default range of 275.
+- Internal VLANs for each traditional-mode bridge, which has a default range of 275.
 To change the range, edit the `/etc/cumulus/switchd.conf` file to uncomment the `#resv_vlan_range = 3725-3999` line and specify the range you want to use.
 {{%/notice%}}

-You configure a double-tagged interface by stacking the VLANs as `<port>.<outer tag>.<inner tag>`.
+To configure a double-tagged interface, stack the VLANs as `<port>.<outer tag>.<inner tag>`.
 For example, swp1.100.10, where the outer tag is VLAN 100, which represents the customer, and the inner tag is VLAN 10, which represents the service.

 An example configuration: